 We have well-established relationships with major dry bulk charterers, which we serve by carrying a variety of cargoes over a multitude of routes around the globe.
-Our major charterer customers during the last three years include Klaveness, Quadra, Guardian pool, Ausca, Amaggi, Norden, Panocean and Cargill amongst others.
-We are a relationship driven company, and our top five customers in 2020 include four of our top five customers from 2019 (Klaveness, Quadra, Guardian pool and Panocean) and three from 2018 (Klaveness, Guardian and Panocean).
-Our top five customers accounted for approximately 77% and 81% of our revenues in 2020 and 2019, respectively.
-In 2020, Klaveness, Quadra and Guardian pool accounted for 23%, 19% and 14% of our revenues, respectively, whereas in 2019, the same customers accounted for 35%, 16% and 15% of our revenues, respectively.
+Our major charterer customers during the last three years include Klaveness, Quadra, Guardian pool, Ausca, Amaggi, Tongli, Ultrabulk, and Cargill amongst others.
+We are a relationship driven company, and our top five customers in 2021 include three of our top five customers from 2020 (Quadra, Ultrabulk and Guardian pool), and one from 2019 (Quadra).
+Our top five customers accounted for approximately 77% in each of 2021 and 2020 and 81% of our revenues in 2019.
+In 2021, Quadra, Ultrabulk, Amaggi and Tongli accounted for 27%, 19%, 15% and 11% of our revenues, respectively.
+In 2020, the same customers accounted for 19%, 13% 0% and 0% of our revenues, respectively.
 Our dependence on our key charterer customers is moderate as in the event of a charterer default, our vessels can generally be re-chartered at the market rate, in the spot or charter market, although such a rate could be lower than the charter rate agreed with the charterer.
 In addition, as of the date of this report, none of our charterers have reported any inability to pay their obligations to us as a result of the COVID-19 outbreak.